 Suprema's access control devices incorporate advanced, award-winning fingerprint recognition algorithms to provide secure access control.
-When used with the numerical keypads on BioStation terminals, the system allows for a wide variety of user authentication modes:
+When used with the numerical keypads on BioStation terminals, the face detection features of the D-Station, X-Station, and BioStation T2 devices, the system allows for a wide variety of user authentication modes:

-- Fingerprint or access card either a fingerprint scan or access card may be used to gain entry. - Fingerprint + access card both fingerprint scan and access card are required for access. - User ID + fingerprint a user ID and fingerprint scan are used in combination; the user ID identifies the user and the fingerprint scan is used for authorization. - User ID + password a user ID and password are used in combination; the user ID identifies the user and the password is used for authorization. - User ID + card + fingerprint a user ID, access card, and fingerprint scan are used in combination. - Fingerprint only authentication via a fingerprint scan is the only method to gain entry. - Card only authentication via an access card is the only method to gain entry.
+- Fingerprint or access card either a fingerprint scan or access card may be used to gain entry. - Fingerprint + access card both fingerprint scan and access card are required for access. - User ID + fingerprint a user ID and fingerprint scan are used in combination; the user ID identifies the user and the fingerprint scan is used for authorization. - User ID + password a user ID and password are used in combination; the user ID identifies the user and the password is used for authorization. - User ID + card + fingerprint a user ID, access card, and fingerprint scan are used in combination. - Fingerprint only authentication via a fingerprint scan is the only method to gain entry. - Card only authentication via an access card is the only method to gain entry. - Fingerprint + fingerprint dual fingerprints are used in fusion. - Fingerprint + face detection a fingerprint and face detection are used in fusion. - Fingerprint + fingerprint + face detection dual fingerprints and face detection are used in fusion. - Detect face upon successful authentication, a face image is captured.